nottheswimmer/i_love_hello_world/README.md

 # I love Hello World

-Work in-progress.
 Chains subprocessing commands in many different programming languages to sing you a song about how programming is awesome!

 ## Output